-These additives can be harder to spot than PPD because they leave a brown stain rather than black.
+These additives can be harder to spot than PPD because they leave a brown or red stain rather than black.
 These tips will help you be sure the henna is natural.

-If someone doesn't seem to understand how science works, do not get henna from them.
+If someone doesn't seem to understand how the science of henna works, do not get henna from them.
 If in doubt, skip the henna.

 - An artist or seller will know the ingredients in their henna, and they will be happy to share that information with you.